 Deviation tables or plots of the flat start results are included to verify the successful completion of the flat start process.

-Dynamics data.
+Dynamic data.
 This data is in the DOCU ALL PSS/E activity format.

 Under frequency and under voltage load shedding relay data submitted by each of the appropriate DWG members.